 Is Functional Training Better than Traditional Strength Training?

 There is no definitive answer to this question as it depends on your individual goals and needs.
-If you’re looking to improve your overall strength and functional ability, then functional strength training is a great option.
+If you’re looking to improve your overall strength and fitness ability, then functional strength training is the way to go.
 However, if you’re looking to build muscle in a specific area of your body or increase your strength for a specific sport, then a more specialized routine may be a better option.